All articles

 How to actually train CO₂ tolerance

 The shortest path to better CO₂ tolerance is structured slow breathing at 5.5 to 6 breaths per minute, ideally for 10–20 minutes daily, paired with nasal breathing as a default.
+To actually train your CO2 tolerance rather than just measure it, the full 4-week protocol breaks the work into baseline, score-matched box breathing, mild air-hunger reps, and a final retest.
 After two to four weeks, retest.
 The score should creep up.
 After eight weeks, the change should be obvious in your baseline — calmer resting breath, less reactive response to mild physical exertion.

-Auralize generates a personalized 14-day program from your CO₂ tolerance score — short coherence blocks framing box-breathing intervals matched to your baseline.
+Auralize generates a personalized single-phase, 10-session program from your CO₂ tolerance score — short coherence blocks framing box-breathing intervals matched to your baseline.
 After the block, you retest, the score updates, and the plan recalibrates.
 No max breath holds required.

 Get your baseline